benjamindean/observatory/README.md

 ## Contributing

-1. Register an app on IsThereAnyDeal [here](https://isthereanydeal.com/apps/my/) and mark it as unlisted.
-2. Get your credentials and create a file `secrets.env` with the following content:
+1. Create a file `secrets.env` with the following content:

 ```env
 OBSERVATORY_API_KEY= ...